 1 MASTER IN MANAGEMENT PROGRAM (MIM)

-The masters in management program is one of the best alternatives to an MBA due to its similarity with an MBA program where both are focused on a general management study.
-The MiM program will have a bit more theoretical concepts than an MBA but more practical approach than an MSc program.
+The master in management program is one of the best alternatives to an MBA due to its similarity with an MBA program, where both are focused on a general management study.
+The MiM program will have more theoretical concepts than an MBA but a more practical approach than an MSc program.
 This way, the MiM program offers a good mixture of both programs.
-Moreover, unlike an MBA program where they require prior work experience to get admission, a MiM program doesn't really have such clauses under its eligibility criteria.
-Most importantly, an MBA program is designed for a duration of 2 years while a MiM program can be completed within 1 year or 18 months and at a much less price.
+Moreover, unlike an MBA program, srequiring prior work experience to get admission, a MiM program doesn't have such clauses under its eligibility criteria.
+Most importantly, an MBA program is designed for 2 years, while a MiM program can be completed within 1 year or 18 months and at a much lower price.

 2 MINI MBA PROGRAM

 The Mini MBA programs are designed to replicate the Full-time MBA programs by compressing the main coursework and topics to a 100-hour program.
-There are many universities that offer this online program among which Rutgers Business School and McGill University are the most recognized ones.
-Rutgers University offers multiple Mini MBA programs as well as specializations in subjects such as Digital marketing, Bio-Pharma Innovations, Business essentials, Entrepreneurship and Social Media Marketing.
-Here each course contains 10 modules including a final exam and capstone project.
-McGill University, on the other hand, offers Mini MBA programs which include important topics in human resources, finance, executive development course, advanced management course, strategy and marketing.
+Many universities offer this online program, among which Rutgers Business School and McGill University are the most recognized.
+Rutgers University provides multiple Mini MBA programs and specializations in subjects such as Digital marketing, Bio-Pharma Innovations, Business essentials, Entrepreneurship, and Social Media Marketing.
+Here, each course contains 10 modules, including a final exam and capstone project.
+On the other hand, McGill University offers Mini MBA programs, which include essential topics in human resources, finance, executive development courses, advanced management courses, and strategy and marketing.

 3 MASSIVE OPEN ONLINE COURSES (MOOC)